turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 The `create` method also needs a new Rating.
 Make the same change there.

 The `edit` and `update` actions both make calls to `Rating.find_unique`.
-Create a method on `RatingRepository` that delegates the message to Rating.
+Create a method on `RatingsRepository` that delegates the message to Rating.

-At that point, there should be no references to the `Rating` model outside of `RatingRepository`.
+At that point, there should be no references to the `Rating` model outside of `RatingsRepository`.

 ### Introducing a Proxy Rating